lyvykhang/edgehetero-nodeproppred/README.md

 pip install ogb
 pip install PyYAML
 ```
+The DataFrame `data/tables/ogbnarxiv_mag_metadata.parquet.gzip` contains the extracted MAG metadata fields, along with the aforementioned raw titles and abstracts.

+**Generate data**: run `scripts/ogbnarxiv_hetero_transform.py`, which downloads the dataset and saves out the transformed `HeteroData` object.

-Run `scripts/gcn_experiments.py` to train model and print results.
+**To reproduce**: run `scripts/gcn_experiments.py` to train model and print results.
 All relevant parameters can be specified in `config/gcn_config.yaml`.

-The data preprocessing code is included for reference, but the SciBERT embeddings (`data/embeddings/ogbnarxiv_scibert_tensor_ordered.pt`) and HeteroData object (`data/data_ogbnarxiv_ref_au_fos_venue.pt`) have both been pre-generated.
-Also, the DataFrame `data/tables/ogbnarxiv_mag_metadata.parquet.gzip` contains the extracted MAG metadata fields, along with the titles and abstracts from `titleabs.tsv`.
+The SciBERT embeddings are pre-generated and provided at `data/embeddings/ogbnarxiv_scibert_tensor_ordered.pt`.